MODARTT ORGANTEQ - User Manual

 2.7.
 Adapt Organteq to your hardware (standalone version)

-When running in standalone version, click on the Options button, a window containing the following sections appears: Devices, Perf, General and About.
+When running the standalone version, click on the Options button.
+A window, containing the following sections, appears: Devices, Perf, General and About.

 audio_load